keboola/connection-docs/extractors/other/http/index.md

 To create a new table, click the **New Table** button and assign a name.
 It will be used to create the destination table name in Storage and can be modified.

-## Listing Tables
+## List Tables

 {: .image-popup}
 ![Screenshot - List tables](/extractors/other/http/ui4.png)

 The configuration can extract as many tables as you wish.
 The list is fully searchable, and you can delete or disable each table.
-In addition, you can explicitly run extraction of only one table.
+In addition, you can explicitly run an extraction of only one table.
 The extraction order of the tables can be changed.

-## Modifying Table
+## Modify Table

 Each table has different settings (path, load type, etc.) but they all share the same base URL.

-### Specifying File to Download
+### Specify File to Download

 {: .image-popup}
 ![Screenshot - S3 Settings](/extractors/other/http/ui5.png)

-For each table you have to specify the path.
-The path has lead to a single CSV file or to an archive (GZ and ZIP are supported), which will be imported into a single table in Storage.
+For each table you have to specify a path that leads to a single CSV file or to an archive (GZ and ZIP are supported), which will be imported into a single table in Storage.

 ### Save Settings